LiminMHuang/lecture-python-programming.myst/lectures/lecture11_numpy.md

 np.where(x > 0, 1, 0)  # Insert 1 if x > 0 true, otherwise 0
 ```

-You can also use `np.vectorize` to vectorize a given function
+You can also use `np.vectorize` to vectorise a given function

 ```{code-cell} ipython3
 :hide-output: false